 Don’t worry; even if you aren’t familiar with the tandem kayaks used, you’ll be given a quick lesson, complete with paddling techniques and safety instructions.
 After this, you’ll paddle out into the water past the surf zone and then paddle north to Seal Rock on the north side of Laguna Beach.

-You are always accompanied by kind, friendly, and knowledgeable guides who are there to narrate the trip, point out the wildlife you may not otherwise see, keep you safe, and show you the gorgeous hidden coves on the coast.
+You are always accompanied by kind, friendly, and knowledgeable guides who narrate the trip, point out the wildlife you may not otherwise see, keep you safe, and show you the gorgeous hidden coves on the coast.

 See Related: Fun & Best Things to Do in Ramona, California